 Public Hearing on the SPIL 2021-2023

-The purpose of these public hearings in January 2020, is to give the public an opportunity to provide input and present comments om the State Plan for Independent Living, Three-Year Plan for 2021–2023.
+The purpose of this virtual public hearing on May 15, 2020, is to give the public an opportunity to provide input and on the Wisconsin State Plan for Independent Living, Three-Year Plan for 2021–2023.
 Comments and feedback will be documented and, if possible, incorporated into the new SPIL.
 The SPIL explains how the state will provide and improve independent living (IL) services for individuals with disabilities in the state.
 IL services are provided statewide and can only be provided by Wisconsin's eight Independent Living Centers (ILCs).

 The SPIL must reflect the needs of individuals with significant disabilities in the state.
 To accurately describe the complexity of the challenges and barriers encountered both individually and at the systems level requires a thoughtful, organized approach.
 Relevant data should be gathered through existing disability statistics/databases as well as carefully designed needs assessment activities.
 The SPIL also identifies the needs and priorities of consumers, providers, and other stakeholders and sets forth goals and objectives to respond to them.
 The SPIL cannot address issues outside of this scope, or based on individual needs.